nais/babylon/README.md

 ## About

 By default, the application will not perform destructive actions.
-To arm it, either set the `-armed`-flag or set the `ARMED` 💥 environment variable to true.
+To arm it set the `ARMED` 💥 environment variable to true.

 ## Configure `ALLOWED_NAMESPACES`